10deepaktripathi/Propenity_Modelling_For_Products/README.md

 ALS model, implemented in python implicit library, performed the best.
 We did not select this model because of its incapability of generating the propensity score.
-Eventually, we selected the second best model NueMF, which was trained using cross entropy loss and could generate propensity score along with each recommendations..
+Eventually, we selected the second best model NueMF, which was trained using cross entropy loss and could generate propensity score along with each recommendations.